-According to him, the true creative freedom of human reason does not reveal itself in mathematical and natural scientific thought, but in the creation of the cultural world of human society.
+Naturally, Descartes had not pretended that properly speaking nature is created by human thought.
+It was only the mathematical and mechanistic picture of nature which was viewed as an autonomous creation of methodical mathematical thought.
+Vico, however, set himself against this mechanistic world-picture from the standpoint of the Humanist freedom-motive.
+According to him the true creative freedom of human reason does not reveal itself in mathematical and natural scientific thought, but in the creation of the cultural world of human society.
 And this creation occurs in an historical process by the rational mind of the nations.
-Human culture, as a result of this creative process, embraces all that in human social life surpasses the animal level of existence: the social institutions of marriage and family, political institutions, the forms of conventional social intercourse, language, economy, fine arts, law, morality, religion.
-In this way, culture was viewed as a second world in addition to the world of nature, a world of a specific historical [90] reality.
+Human culture. as a result of this creative process, embraces all that in human social life surpasses the animal level of existence; the social institutions of marriage and family, the political institutions, the forms of conventional social intercourse, language, economy, fine arts, law, morality, religion.
+In this way culture was viewed as a second world in addition to the world of nature, a world of a specific historical reality.
 And the principles of its social order were supposed to be found in practical human reason as the creator of this civil world.

-This identification of culture with [i.e. Holding culture to be identical to - ed.
-DFMS] the whole of man's societal world maintained itself in all the later philosophical theories of history.
-It was the very basis of the historicist world-view which originated in an absolutization of the historical aspect of human experience.
-Every ism in the realm of philosophical world-views begins with the identification of one particular aspect or mode of experience with the whole reality of our empirical world.
-In this way a truly critical analysis of the notion of culture was excluded in principle in the case of the historicist world-view as well.
+This identification of culture with the whole of man's societal world maintained itself in all the later philosophical theories of history.
+It was the very basis of the historicistic world-view, which originated in an absolutization of the historical aspect of human experience.
+Every ism in the realm of philosophical worldviews, begins with the identification of a particular aspect or mode of experience with the full reality of our empirical world.
+In this way a really critical analysis of the notion of culture was excluded in principle.

 A reality of a purely cultural character cannot exist.
-It is the noun-form of the word culture which favored this misconception, just as the nounform of the term life favored the identification of reality with the biological mode of experience, which in turn led to the vitalistic, or biologistic world-view.
-We shall, therefore, replace the noun culture with the adjective cultural, in order to emphasize that it is only one modal aspect of our temporal world which is meant.
+It is the noun-form of the word culture, which has favored this misconception, just as the noun-form of the term life has favored the identification of reality with the biological mode of experience, which led to the vitalistic, or biologistic world-view.
+We shall, therefore, replace the noun culture with the adjective cultural, in order to emphasize that it is only a modal aspect of our temporal world which is meant.
 Taken in this modal sense, the term "cultural" means nothing but a particular (experiential) mode of formation, or molding, which is fundamentally different from all modes of formation found in nature and conceived in the physico-chemical or biotic aspects of experience.
 It is a controlling mode whereby form is given to a material according to a freely elaborate and variable plan.
-[91]

 A spider spins its web with faultless precision; but it does so after a fixed and uniform pattern prescribed by the instinct of the species.
-It lacks free control or dominion over its material, which is the very condition of the variability of all cultural formation.
+It lacks free control or dominion over its material, which is the very condition of the variability of all cultural foundation.
 Thus the cultural mode of formation must receive its specific qualification through freedom of control, domination or power.
-This is why the great cultural commandment given to man at creation reads: "Subdue the earth and have dominion over it" (Genesis 1:28).
+This is why the great cultural commandment given to man at creation reads: "Subdue the earth and have dominion over it."

 And if the genuine historical viewpoint of historiography is that of the cultural development of humanity, it follows that formative power or control must also be the modal kernel of the historical aspect.
-It is this nuclear moment which alone can give the analogical or multi-vocal concept of development its proper historical sense.
+It is this nuclear moment, which alone can give the analogical or multi-vocal concept of development its proper historical sense.
 The historical development of mankind means in principle, then, the development of its formative power over the world and over its societal life.